HUGSBOX/YALP/README.txt

 which is distributed with this program, and (of course) MUST be distributed along with any forked or otherwise modified version.

+SOURCE CODE STYLE GUIDE

+You'll find that the interface is very easy to understand and modify.
+Functions are named in a very easy-to-understand way, and each strive to do one job, and to do it well.
+There is still room for more modulization, however.

+You'll also notice in specific cases there are naming conventions.
+This is mostly applicable to the functions that initialize a generation 0 grid to a specific pattern.
+Just for example, the function that turns the grid into a glider is called make_glider() - so naturally, the function that makes an r pentomino is called make_r_pentomino, and so on.

+Why create the struct Grid when I could have just made a two-dimensional int array inside of struct Life, you ask?
+That is to make the code more extensible.
+If you wanted, you could add more elements to the struct Grid that you want to keep local to it rather than the entire struct Life.
+It also allows you to implement the struct Grid beyond its applications in relation to the struct Life.
+That is also the reason why the make_pattern functions only accept (and return) struct Grid, not the entire struct Life.

 USAGE

 Using YALP is simple.